The World's Chessboard: Oil, Algorithms, and the New Defense Economy

 Thursday, March 26, 2026 | Vetta Investments — News & Insights

-The global chessboard feels particularly active today, doesn't it?
-One moment, the pieces are carefully arrayed, the next, a pawn pushes forward, and suddenly, the entire board shifts.
+The global chessboard feels particularly active today.
+One moment, pieces are carefully arrayed; the next, a pawn pushes forward, shifting the entire board.
 This isn't just about kings and queens anymore; it's about crude barrels, microchips, and the invisible hand of algorithms guiding capital through increasingly turbulent waters.
-Today, we're watching the ripples from distant shores turn into waves that crash onto every investor's portfolio, demanding a new kind of strategic foresight.
+Today, we're watching distant ripples turn into waves that crash onto every investor's portfolio, demanding new strategic foresight.

 The Big Picture